-- A common output FIFO provides system output data to one or more mini cores - A common input FIFO provides system input data from one or more mini cores
+• A common output FIFO provides system output data to one or more mini cores

+• A common input FIFO provides system input data from one or more mini cores

 These cores use BAM (Bus access module) to move data to/from the peripheral buffers.
-There is a pair of BAM pipes attached to each peripheral.
+Each peripheral is equipped with a pair of BAM pipes.